|Patti Kenner introducing the evening...|

 His starring roles in some of Hollywood’s greatest films including Sergeant York, Mr. Deeds Goes to Town, The Pride of the Yankees and High Noon, to name just a few, have left an indelible mark on our hearts and souls.

 Of course, more often than not, Gary Cooper played the hero.

 What we know less well is the hero he was in his own life.

-That’s a story I write about in my chapter about him in Oasis: Conversion Stories of Hollywood Legends.
+That’s a story I write about in Oasis: Conversion Stories of Hollywood Legends.